talrme/pink-pony-club-medley/README.md

 📱 **Mobile-Optimized Design**
 - Accordion-style song list for compact viewing
+- **Songs start expanded by default** (can be configured per-song in Google Doc)
-- Touch-friendly drag-and-drop reordering
+- Touch-friendly interactions
 - Smooth scrolling and animations
 - Responsive design for all screen sizes
 - Auto-close mode option for cleaner mobile experience

-🔄 **Drag & Drop Reordering**
+🔄 **Drag & Drop Reordering (Optional)**
+- Enable in Settings to show drag handles (⋮⋮)
-- Reorder songs by dragging the handle (⋮⋮)
+- Reorder songs by dragging the handle
 - Touch support for mobile devices
 - Visual feedback during dragging
 - Order is saved in URL for sharing